 While there are many examples of poor parenting around us, we should not use this as an excuse to heap scorn on the families who are struggling.
 The only reason to notice the long history of imperfect decisions which went into producing the disorder we observe is to emphasise that parenting does not have to be this way.
 If more people believed children to be capable of very good behaviour, like that exhibited by the Von Trapp family above, they would quickly learn how to achieve something like it in their own children.
 Quintilian counsels ‘but if to reach it be not granted us, yet those who shall strive to gain the summit will make higher advances than those who, prematurely conceiving a despair of attaining the point at which they aim, shall at once sink down at the foot of the ascent.’

-Many Catholic parents are not doing badly by modern standards, but modern standards have fallen depressingly low.
 With just a little consistent effort most children could behave much better, and life would become easier for everyone around them.
 The necessity of demanding excellent behaviour from children at all times, not merely occasionally, cannot be overstated.
 Children accustomed to much latitude of conduct are likely to resent its curbiture as an unjust imposition if it is only intermittently enforced.
 Thus consistently good behaviour will be harder to achieve if children are spending large portions of their time in an environment where little self-control is demanded of them.

 One of the modern approaches which cause difficultly in managing children is to give the child too much choice.
 They are not yet mature enough to make all the decisions which adults make.
 The relationship of parent to child is an hierarchical one.
 Contrary to the modern antipathy toward hierarchy, this is no bad thing.
 The authority which the parent wields is necessary for the protection of the child, and parents should not be ashamed to require the child to do as they are told when the child has no compelling reason for disobedience.
 Only once the child has demonstrated their maturity through a careful respect for parental authority are they to be allowed a portion of that authority for themselves.
-No choice of activities or amusements need be offered children during mass.
+No choice of activities or amusements need be offered children during times when they must sit quietly.
 Children do not need to be convinced and bribed to follow their parent’s instructions, although they should be praised for good behaviour.
 Parenting is not a negotiation between equals, but the wise rule and just leadership of a subject.
 Of course, it is always beneficial to address a child with the same level of civility that one would accord to an adult under his authority, and to require such civility be returned.
 If our employers, political leaders and church leaders threw temper tantrums and whinged at us continually, we would quickly resent following their orders.
 If all the instructions a parent issues are followed, the parent should find they need not issue many instructions at all.

 Children are most capable if someone has faith that they can learn and is willing to teach them.
 The evidence form the past is that when teachers and parents demand a higher standard children are capable of reaching it.
 By requiring children to follow instructions and behave well, even when they don’t feel like it, they are learning to delay gratification.
 The child might not get to do what they want now, but they will win the praise and esteem of their parents later.
 As seen in the famous Stanford marshmallow experiment, the ability to delay gratification in early childhood is associated with better social adjustment, academic success and better health in later life.